ahmedelfaleh/bkpsolution/README.md

 default only one rsnapshot process can run at the same time.
 Also it will be slower because it will have to delete the oldest daily backup daily.2 before it starts.
+#### D. Implementation Steps
+Run these commands as a root user:
+`sh install.sh`
+You will be required to enter you email, please enter a valid one, and leave the script to complete it's process.